Optimal trace norms for Helmholtz problems: Introduction

-\Cref{sec:Properties of minimal extension norms} establishes important properties of the minimal extension norms required in the mathematical analysis of Helmholtz problems and departs in \cref{lem:scaling in the weight} with the scaling in the weight (see (b)).
-The explicit dependence of~\eqref{eqn:H12_norm_def} on the extension set $\Omega$ is analysed in \cref{thm:extension_sets} and enables the $\wn$-explicit trace control in \cref{lem:trace_inequality} (see (b)).
-Particular care is taken to identifiy geometric conditions on the extension sets $\Omega$ that lead to $\wn$-independent trace constants.
-The paper concludes in \cref{sub:Operator bounds for boundary integral operators} with $\wn$-explicit continuity estimates (see (c)) for boundary integral operators in weighted norms.
+\W{\Cref{sec:Properties of minimal extension norms} establishes properties of the minimal extension norms required in the mathematical analysis of Helmholtz problems and departs in \cref{lem:scaling in the weight,cor:scaling in the weight} with their scaling in the weight.
+The explicit dependence of~\eqref{eqn:H12_norm_def} on the extension set $\Omega$ is analysed in \cref{thm:extension_sets} and enables the $\wn$-explicit trace control in \cref{lem:trace_inequality}; see part~(b).
+Particular attention is paid to identify geometric conditions on the extension sets $\Omega$ that ensure $\wn$-independent trace constants.}

+The paper concludes in \cref{sub:Operator bounds for boundary integral operators} with $\wn$-explicit continuity estimates for boundary integral operators in \W{weighted trace norms and (for $n\geq3$) with improved bounds in the classical unweighted trace norms; see part~(c).
+These estimate refine the known bounds from ~\cite{BH:FormulationVariationnelleEspacetemps1986,BS:IntegralEquationMethods2022,FHS:SkeletonIntegralEquations2024}, which are recovered from part~(b) through the $\wn$-explicit scaling of the weighted trace norms.}